RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_security_003.md

 Cookie: password=secretpassword123
 ```

 This request presents the password in a `Cookie` header.
-"Cookies" are pieces of information that your browser adds to requests right before they are sent,
+"Cookies" are pieces of information that your browser writes down in request headers right before they are sent,
 just like the robot arm in the example wrote down the password right before putting the withdrawal slip in the tube.
 So in a "real world" sense, this is likely
-the most secure way to attach the secret to the message[^6].
+the most secure way to attach the secret to the message[^7].

 Notice that this distinction relies on optimistic assumptions of collaboration between unrelated entities--at least the website author and the browser maker
 (also the user, if you include their choice to use a mainstream browser).
-What makes this collaboration possible is the existence of _web standards_ that describe
+What makes this collaboration possible is the existence of _standards_ that describe
 both "how browsers are supposed to store cookies" and "how website authors are supposed to set and use cookies."
 This specific standard is [RFC 6265](https://tools.ietf.org/html/rfc6265),
 a document titled "HTTP State Management Mechanism."
 And the title is important; it shows how central OC security is in the internet.
 It's not called
 "Cookies: How Browsers Store Them And How Websites Can Use Them."
 It's describing an extension of HTTP that could be used by any kind of server and